-This was my 2nd trip to Chiapas.
-I returned because I am drawn to its Mayan mysteries and great wildernesses and Chiapas has two great wilderness regions.
-The lowland rainforests of the Lacandón and the highlands rainforests and canyons of the La Venta Rivers Selva el Ocate.
-My first trip to Chiapas was in 2015 to the Lacandón to trek across the jungle and camp on an island in a lagoon with an un-excavated Mayan pyramid-.Expedition Into the Lacandón- the Largest Rainforest in Mexico-to Camp on an Island with a Buried Mayan Pyramid | Venture The Planet.
-On this trip, I wanted to visit the wild river canyon and huge river cave, Arco del Tiempo of the La Venta River.
-Both the Lacandón and the La Venta River canyon regions are two of the largest wilderness regions left in Mexico and home to Mexico’s last jaguars and other rare wildlife.
-The stewards of these lands are the indigenous people, who have lived in these lands for hundreds of generations.
-This is the story of my trip with my friends Sterling and Jimmie that I booked last minute for my birthday weekend to the Arco del Tiempo, the Arch of Time
+This was my second trip to Chiapas.
+I returned because I am drawn to its Mayan mysteries and vast wilderness.
+Chiapas is home to two significant wilderness regions: the lowland rainforests of the Lacandón and the highland rainforests and canyons of the La Venta River’s Selva el Ocate.
+My first trip to Chiapas was in 2015 when I trekked across the Lacandón jungle and camped on an island in a lagoon with an unexcavated Mayan pyramid.
+This time, I aimed to visit the wild river canyon and the massive river cave, Arco del Tiempo (Arch of Time), along the La Venta River.
+Both the Lacandón and the La Venta River canyon regions are among the largest wilderness areas left in Mexico and are home to the last jaguars and other rare wildlife.
+The stewards of these lands are the indigenous people who have lived in these regions for hundreds of generations.

 Location of Arco del Tiempo